knurling-rs/defmt/book/src/setup.md

 ### Enabling logging

 By default, only ERROR level messages are logged.
-To learn how to enable other logging levels and filters logs per modules read the [Filtering section](./filtering.md).
+To learn how to enable other logging levels and filter logs per module read the [Filtering section](./filtering.md).

 ### Memory use